 Pinkie’s vintage ice cream truck is also available to book for events.

 The Cone Shoppe is just a good old fashioned, step up to the window, cash-only ice cream shop that’s been nestled at the corner of Michigan Avenue and Fuller Avenue for more than 40 years.

-The Cone Shoppe’s popular menu items include a huge banana split, old fashioned sodas, Dole Whip, turtle sundaes, lemon ice cream, Doggy Sundaes, and 24 different soft serve flavors.
-You’ll even notice a few interesting flavors like pina colada, pistachio-nut, yellow cake batter, key lime, and Hawaiian coconut.
+The Cone Shoppe’s popular menu items include a huge banana split, root beer floats, Dole Whip, turtle flurries, lemon ice cream, and 24 different soft serve flavors.
+You’ll even notice a few interesting flavors like pina colada, pistachio-nut, apricot, key lime, and coconut.

 You can also find delicious specialty flurries on the menu, like Banana Creme Pie (banana, marshmallow, vanilla wafers), Hawaiian (pineapple, banana, and strawberry), and cheesecake (strawberry or raspberry).